Mental Health Awareness Week 2023

 While 8/10 of UK organisations have no dedicated ‘wellbeing strategy’ in place, more than half have at least one wellbeing benefit in place—showing that wellbeing is a common goal for HR departments.

-There are some clear benefits of health promotion in the workplace, so let’s take a look at some health and wellbeing at work ideas.
+There are some clear benefits of health promotion for employees, so let’s take a look at some health and wellbeing at work ideas.

 Having a health and wellbeing strategy is essential to nurturing wellbeing.
 Here we will describe ways to contribute to an environment that promotes wellbeing and ideas for health and wellbeing activities at work.